Prague Attractions

 Robert Guttmann Gallery

-The Robert Guttmann Gallery is named after the Prague painter by the same name.
+The Robert Guttmann Gallery is named after the Prague painter of the same name.

 What’s not part of the Jewish Museum?

-The only significant monument in the Jewish Quarter which isn’t part of the Jewish Museum is the Old-New Synagogue.
+The only significant monument in the Jewish Quarter that isn’t part of the Jewish Museum is the Old-New Synagogue.

-Its construction was completed in 1270 in Gothic style, making it the first Gothic building of Prague.
+Its construction was completed in 1270 in the Gothic style, making it the first Gothic building in Prague.

 You need a separate ticket to enter this Synagogue.

-It is a 3.75 meters tall statue of the famous German-speaking Jewish writer, Franz Kafka.
+It is a 3.75-meter-tall (12-foot) statue of the famous German-speaking Jewish writer Franz Kafka.

 Dress code at Jewish Quarter